-2.1 Atoms-in-Molecules Theory: an overview.
+2.1 Atoms-in-Molecules Theory: An Overview

 AIM theory permits to follow the Lewis standpoint of a chemical reaction, to determine the electrophilic and nucleophilic zones of a molecule from the topology and topography of the Laplacian of the charge density, $\nabla^2 \rho$ [17-19].
-It is based upon the critical points (CPs) of the molecular charge density, $\rho(r)$ .
-At these points, the gradient of the electronic density, $\nabla \rho(r)$ , is null and it is characterized by means of the three eigenvalues, $\lambda i$ (i = 1, 2, 3), of the $\rho(r)$ Hessian matrix CPs are named and classified as (r,s) according to their rank, r (number of nonzero eigenvalues), and signature, s (the three eigenvalues algebraic sum).
+It is based upon the critical points (CPs) of the molecular charge density, $\rho(r)$.
+At these points, the gradient of the electronic density, $\nabla \rho(r)$, is null and it is characterized by means of the three eigenvalues, λ_i (i = 1, 2, 3), of the $\rho(r)$ Hessian matrix CPs are named and classified as (r,s) according to their rank, r (number of nonzero eigenvalues), and signature, s (the three eigenvalues algebraic sum).
 In molecules there are four types of CPs having special interest: (3,-3), (3,-1), (3,+1) and (3,+3).

-A (3,-3) critical point corresponds to a maximum in $\rho(r)$ , characterized by $\nabla^2 \rho(r) < 0$ and occurs usually at the nuclear positions.
-A (3,+3) critical point relates to a decreasing of the electronic charge and it is characterized by $\nabla^2 \rho(r) > 0$ .
+A (3,-3) critical point corresponds to a maximum in $\rho(r)$, characterized by $\nabla^2 \rho(r) < 0$ and occurs usually at the nuclear positions.
+A (3,+3) critical point relates to a decreasing of the electronic charge and it is characterized by $\nabla^2 \rho(r) > 0$.
 This point is also known as cage critical point.
 (3,+1) points or ring CPs, are saddle points.
 Finally, a (3,-1) point or bond CP, is located frequently between two neighboring nuclei, denoting the existence of a chemical bond between them.

-AIM theory permits the identification of reactive sites by means of the Laplacian of the charge density, $\nabla^2 \rho$ .
-AIM defines the valence-shell charge concentration (VSCC) as the outer molecular zone where $\nabla^2 \rho < 0$ .
-This zone is the one which, upon chemical combination, is distorted to yield non-bonded critical points (NBCP), which are minima in $\nabla^2 \rho$ (maxima of charge concentration), corresponding in number and position to the electron pairs defined by the Lewis and related models [15, 17].
+AIM theory permits the identification of reactive sites by means of the Laplacian of the charge density, $\nabla^2 \rho$.
+AIM defines the valence-shell charge concentration (VSCC) as the outer molecular zone where $\nabla^2 \rho < 0$.
+This zone is the one which, upon chemical combination, is distorted to yield non-bonded critical points (NBCP), which are minima in $\nabla^2 \rho$ (maxima of charge concentration), corresponding in number and position to the electron pairs defined by the Lewis and related models [15,17].
 NBCP correspond to zones where an electrophilic attack can occur.

-2.2 Calculation details
+2.2 Calculation Details

-The conformational for the molecules of the Niflumic space [2-3((3trifluoromethyl)phenylamino)-3-pyridinecarboxylic acid], Diclofenac {[2-(2,6-dichlorophenyl) amino]-benzeneacetic acid} and Indometacine [1-(4-chlorobenzoyl)-5-methoxy-2-methyl-1Hindole-3-acetic acid] acids was studied using the molecular dynamics (MD) module of the HyperChem package [21].
+The conformational for the molecules of the Niflumic [2-3((3space trifluoromethyl)phenylamino)-3-pyridinecarboxylic acid], Diclofenac {[2-(2,6-dichlorophenyl) amino]-benzeneacetic acid} and Indometacine [1-(4-chlorobenzoyl)-5-methoxy-2-methyl-1Hindole-3-acetic acid] acids was studied using the molecular dynamics (MD) module of the HyperChem package [21].
+The classical dynamics was performed in water and in these simulations 209 water molecules surrounded a NAID molecule.
+The system was in a cubic box with periodic boundary conditions.
 Several simulations were accomplished with the aid of the MM+ force field also available in that package.
-The starting geometries were those characterized by the gauche, cis- and trans-conformations around the NH or C=O atoms between two rings.
+The starting geometries were those characterized by the gauche, cisand trans-conformations around the NH or C=O atoms between two rings.